 29. HelloPartner

-Hello, Partner is a unique concept since it is mainly a blog focusing on education creators, brands, and publishers while trying to get them to join their platform.
-It features a dark yet minimalistic design with a clean hero section explaining their offer.
+Hello, Partner is a unique concept: it is mainly a blog focused on education creators, brands, and publishers, while trying to get them to join its platform.
+It features a dark yet minimalist design, with a clean hero section that explains their offer.

 30. Inside

 Inside is a completely customizable newsletter made for executives.
-It is one of few examples that use the Ghost platform to the maximum with user subscriptions, memberships, and much more.
+It is one of few examples of using the Ghost platform to the maximum with user subscriptions, memberships, and much more.
 It also has a blog functionality hidden away, but it is a newsletter-first platform.

 These are just a few popular websites that use Ghost for blogging, newsletters, and subscriptions.
-There are some other 100,000 live Ghost websites, but we ensured you get a good glimpse of what is possible and that even the biggest brands worldwide aren’t shying away from this amazing CMS.
+There are another 100,000 live Ghost websites, but we ensured you got a good glimpse of what is possible and that even the biggest brands worldwide aren’t shying away from this amazing CMS.

 Why Should You Choose Ghost For Your Next Website?